Office Phone Number:

 Contact: Building: School of Public Health | Room: 0110N Phone: (301) 405-5559 | Email: firstname.lastname@example.org

-Rianna Murray, is a Research Associate for CONSERVE and UMD Global STEWARDS program.
+Rianna Murray, is a Research Associate for CONSERVE and Program Manager of the UMD Global STEWARDS program.
 She received her BSc. with a double major in Biochemistry and Chemistry from the University of the West Indies in Trinidad & Tobago.
-She graduated in 2018 with a PhD in Toxicology and Environmental Health at the University of Maryland School of Public Health where she also received her Master of Public Health degree.
+She graduated from the University of Maryland School of Public Health in 2019 with a PhD in Toxicology and Environmental Health.
+She also earned her Master of Public Health degree with a concentration in Environmental Health Sciences from the University of Maryland School of Public Health in 2013.
 Her research interests lie in the fields of environmental health, global health, environmental justice, food safety, and water quality.
-Her dissertation investigates the influence of private drinking water wells and their proximity to animal agricultural operations on the incidence of foodborne illness in Maryland.
-Rianna also works on the USDA-NIFA supported CONSERVE Center of Excellence that investigates transformative on‐farm treatment solutions that enable the safe use of nontraditional irrigation water on food crops.
-Her passion for global health took her to Sierra Leone in 2014 and 2016 with the UMD student-led group Public Health Without Borders, where she worked with a rural community to conduct community needs assessments and health and hygiene workshops, and investigated the impact of the 2014-2016 Ebola epidemic on the community.
+Her dissertation investigated the influence of private drinking water wells and their proximity to animal agricultural operations on the incidence of foodborne illness in Maryland.
+Rianna's passion for global health took her to Sierra Leone in 2014 and 2016 with the UMD student-led group Public Health Without Borders, where she worked with a rural community to conduct community needs assessments and health and hygiene workshops, and investigated the impact of the 2014-2016 Ebola epidemic on the community.

 Contact: Building: School of Public Health | Room: 0110N Phone: (301) 405-5559 | Email: email@example.com